Root Canal vs. Dental Implants

 When a tooth’s nerves and pulp become infected, there are often two choices: extract the tooth or save the tooth with a root canal.
-This decision is multifaceted and depends on a variety of factors — whether there is an infection in the surrounding bone, the presence of gum disease, the strength of the supporting bone and the condition of the remaining tooth structure.
+This decision is multifaceted and depends on a variety of factors — whether there is an infection in the surrounding bone, the presence of gum disease, the strength of the supporting bone, and the condition of the remaining tooth structure.

 What Is a Root Canal?

 A root canal is a treatment used to save a tooth that has become infected.
 During a root canal operation, a dentist or endodontist removes the pulp and nerve, then cleans and seals the inside of the severely decayed tooth.

 If your tooth has become infected or injured, ask an endodontist or root canal specialist if you can save the natural tooth with a root canal.
-It’s always best to try to save your natural teeth before considering extraction, as implants, dentures and bridges will not look, function or feel exactly like your natural teeth.
+It’s always best to try to save your natural teeth before considering extraction, as implants, dentures, and bridges will not look, function, or feel exactly like your natural teeth.